zchee/golang-wiki/Modules.md

 > * To make no promises about API compatible and also require every build to have only one copy of the k8s libraries no matter what, with the implied forcing of all parts of a build to use the same version even if not all of them are ready for it, then use 0.X.Y.

 On a related note, Kubernetes has some atypical build approaches (currently including custom wrapper scripts on top of godep), and hence Kubernetes is an imperfect example for many other projects, but it will likely be an interesting example as [Kubernetes moves towards adopting Go 1.11 modules](https://github.com/kubernetes/kubernetes/pull/64731#issuecomment-407345841).

+### Are there "always on" module repositories and enterprise proxies?

+Yes, public globally hosted "always on" immutable module repositories and optional privately hosted proxies and repositories are becoming available.

+For example:
+* [Project Athens](https://github.com/gomods/athens): Open source project in the works and looking for contributors.
+* [JFrog Artifactory](https://jfrog.com/artifactory/): Commercial offering.
+Support for Go 1.11 modules started with release 5.11 as described [here](https://jfrog.com/blog/goproxy-artifactory-go-registries/) and [here](https://www.jfrog.com/confluence/display/RTF/Go+Registry).

+Note that you are not required to run a proxy.
+Rather, the go tooling in 1.11 has added optional proxy support via [GOPROXY](https://tip.golang.org/cmd/go/#hdr-Module_proxy_protocol) to enable more enterprise use cases (such as greater control), and also to better handle situations such as "GitHub is down" or people deleting GitHub repositories.

 ### Additional frequently asked questions